vtereshkov/xdpw/README.md

 #### Optimizations
 Some simple peephole optimizations are performed:
-* Push/pop pair optimizations
+* Push/pop elimination
-* FPU push/pop pair optimizations
+* FPU push/pop elimination
 * Local variable loading optimizations (32-bit variables only)
 * Array element access optimizations
 * Record field access optimizations
 * Assignment optimizations
 * Comparison optimizations
+* Condition testing optimizations

 #### Inlined procedures and functions
 The following identifiers are implemented as part of the compiler.
 Their names are not reserved words and can be locally redefined by the user.